peaBerberian/peaberberian.github.io/apps/README.md

 ## The `AppInfo.json` file

 `AppInfo.json` contains the list of application that will be included in the desktop builds.
-It's a JSON file with for now a single key, `"apps"`, which is set to an array of objects, each describing the properties wanted for that application.
+It's a JSON file with an `"apps"` property, which is set to an array of objects, each describing the properties wanted for that application.
 The order of that array is important, as it may be re-used for application listings in the desktops (e.g. earlier apps might be put before